Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC502-Ethical-Leadership-in-Software-Development/Critical-Thinking-Module-6/README.md

-﻿# Critical Thinking Module 5
+﻿# Critical Thinking Module 6
-Project: Critical Thinking Module 5: Data Governance in Software Engineering and AI
+Project: Critical Thinking Module 6: The Ethics of Behavioral Analytics and Political Microtargeting

-Data:  02/15/2026
+Data:  02/21/2026
 Grade: 100% A

 ---